Moon3567/Password-Generator/README.md

-A Simple GUI which generates a password up to 16 characters
+A Simple GUI which randomly generates a password up to 16 characters

 Modules Used: